schoentoon/hashidsxx/README.md

 hashidsxx
 =========
 A C++11 port of the Python *hashids* implementation.
 It generates Youtube-like hashes from one or many numbers.
 Use hashids when you do not want to expose your database ids to the user.
 Website: http://www.hashids.org/

-hashidsxx requires a C++11 compiler and is single header, single source file.
-Simply compile the source file into an object file an link with it within your own project.
+The library itself is a single header, single source file.
+This library requires C++11 to compile, but you can include it and link against it perfectly fine with C++98.
+You'll just miss certain C++11 features like the initializer_list encode method, the move constructor, etc.

 Basic usage
 -----------